Truncation of long-range percolation with non-summable interactions in dimensions $d\geq 3$: Introduction

 as the set of all points $y \in \Z^d$ that are connected to $x$ by an open path using edges of length at most $n$.
 The question now is whether there exists $n \in \N$ such that $\p\left(|K_\mz^n|=\infty\right) > 0$.
-Note that by translation invariance and ergodicity, this is equivalent to the question of whether there exists an infinite cluster with probability one after the truncation.\\
+Note that by translation invariance and ergodicity, this is equivalent to the question of whether there exists an infinite cluster with probability one after the truncation.
+The truncation question in the non-summable regime has been frequently considered in previous literature \cite{alves2017note,campos2020truncation,van2016truncated,friedli2004longrange,friedli2006truncation,de2008truncated,menshikov2001note,sidoravicius1999truncated}.
+In this paper, we solve the problem under minimal assumptions in dimensions $d\geq 3$.\\

 Throughout this paper, we assume that the collection of probabilities $\left(p_{x}\right)_{x\in \Z^d}$ is {\bf symmetric}, meaning that